koders-in/KompleteAIO/README.md

 ## 🏠 Invite Joiner

--   `In this there is a claimer Token when an invite url is come in the entered channel id's this token join that server`
+-   `In this there is a claimer Token when an invite url is come in the entered channel id's this token join that server.`

 <a id="data" ></a>